Groups, Orders, and Dynamics

 { {\bf Notation}}

-Because of our dynamical approach, group elements will be often denoted by the letters $f,g,h$ (sometimes, by $u,v,w$ as well).
-Nevertheless, $a,b,c$ are used when dealing with specific groups (free groups, fundamental groups of surfaces, braid groups, etc).
-Following the classical notation, when dealing with braid groups, we also use the letter $\sigma$ to denote elements.
-Groups are generally denoted by $\Gamma$, though $G,H$ are sometimes used, as well as $C$ (for convex subgroups), $R$ (for nilpotent radicals) and $T$ (for Tararin groups).
-In many cases, we implicitly assume that the groups we are dealing with are nontrivial; for left-orderable groups, this is equivalent to being infinite.
-Similarly, when we consider actions on the line, we will implicitly assume that these are actions by orientation-preserving homeomorphisms.
+Because of our dynamical approach, group elements will often be denoted by the letters $f,g,h$, and compositions are often considered from right to left.
+We sometimes use the letters $u,v,w$, as well as $a,b,c$, particularly when dealing with specific groups (as for example free groups, fundamental groups of surfaces, braid groups, etc).
+Following the classical notation, we also use the letter $\sigma$ to denote certain elements within braid groups.
+Groups are generically denoted by $\Gamma$, though $G,H$ are sometimes used, as well as $C$ (for convex subgroups), $R$ (for nilpotent radicals) and $T$ (for Tararin groups).
+In many cases, we implicitly assume that the groups in consideration are nontrivial; for left-orderable groups, this is equivalent to being infinite.
+Similarly, when we work with actions on the line, we implicitly assume that these are actions by orientation-preserving homeomorphisms.
 In general, real-valued function will be denoted by $\phi,\psi$, whereas group representations by $\Phi,\Psi$.
-This notation is coherent in that certain functions to be constructed will appear to be representations, that is, homomorphisms into the additive group of reals.
+This notation is coherent because certain functions to be constructed will turn out to be representations, that is, homomorphisms into the additive group of real numbers.